Cherub: Appearance

 which (given that "ox" has apparently been substituted with "the cherub") some have taken to imply that cherubim were envisioned to have the head of a bovine.

 Throne of Astarte from the Temple of Eshmun, the legs formed by two winged hybrid creatures.

 In particular resonance with the idea of cherubim embodying the throne of God, numerous pieces of art from Phoenicia, Ancient Egypt, and even Tel Megiddo in northern Israel depict kings or deities being carried on their thrones by hybrid winged creatures.

 If this animalistic form is how the ancient Israelites envisioned cherubim, it raises more questions than it answers.
 For one, it is difficult to visualize the cherubim of the Ark of the Covenant as quadrupedal creatures with backward-facing wings, as these cherubim were meant to face each other and have their wings meet, while still remaining on the edges of the cover from which they were beaten.
 At the same time, these creatures have little to no resemblance to the cherubim in Ezekiel's vision.

 On the other hand, even if cherubim had a more humanoid form, this still would not entirely match Ezekiel's vision and likewise seemingly clashes with the apparently equivalent archetypes of the cultures surrounding the Israelites, which almost uniformly depicted beings which served analogous purposes to Israel's cherubim as largely animalistic in shape.
 All of this may indicate that the Israelite conception of the cherubs appearance may not have been wholly consistent.

+Nicolas Wyatt writes that motifs present in the Garden of Eden narrative, such as the trees, rivers, divine figures, the robed king, and the sphinxes and griffins were "clichés" in wider ancient Near Eastern iconography.